Anton495/graph-isomorphism/README.md

 ![Virtual neural network derivative](./figure/Derivative.png)

-## Edge one-way virtual neural network (fast)
+## Edge one-way virtual neural network

 When constructing each layer in the network of this type, the edges traversed in all previous layers are not used.
-This allows us to significantly speed up the checking of graphs for isomorphism and finding graph orbits.
+This allows us to significantly speed up the testing of graphs for isomorphism and finding graph orbits.

 ```python
 >>> cube().edge_oneway_network(cube().graph1,'a')